 —Aristotle, De Caelo 279a17-22

-In my spare time I read more philosophy or a good novel, study Greek, spend some extra time with students in the campus coffee house, and enjoy the great outdoors.
-For more information on my research or teaching, see the links above, or email me.
+In my spare time, I read more philosophy or a good novel, study Greek and Latin, spend some extra time with students in the campus coffee house, and enjoy the great outdoors.
+For more information about me, see the links above, or email me.